Blocking ads removes funding from us!

 Flo's

 Hello Fabian.
-Great review, found it straight from google.
-I'm debating between iPhone 13 or that Pro.
-I don't care about anything except battery life.
-Which one has the longer battery life and charges faster?
+Great test, found directly on Google.
+I'm considering between the iPhone 13 or the Pro.
+I don't care about any of the points except battery life.
+Which has the longer battery life and charges faster??
 Thanks!

 Flo's